Jewish-American working class: 21st-century Jewish working-class

 Contemporary poverty is common among Orthodox Jews, particularly within Haredi and Hasidic communities, as well as among Russian-speaking Jewish immigrants from the former Soviet Union, Jewish senior citizens, disabled Jews, and Holocaust survivors.
 45% of Hasidic families in New York City live in poverty or near-poverty.
 During the 2000s and early 2010s, the poverty rate had doubled among Jewish New Yorkers.
 Brooklyn has been called "the capital of Jewish poverty in North America".
 Between 1991 and 2011, the numbers of impoverished Jewish households increased from 70,000 to 130,000.

 The Metropolitan Council on Jewish Poverty, founded in 1972, provides services to impoverished Jewish New Yorkers.
 Masbia, a network of kosher soup kitchens, provides food for poor and homeless Jews throughout the city.

+By 2007, while poverty still existed among Orthodox Jews in South Florida, poverty was lesser than it was historically.
+While South Florida's Orthodox community were once primarily working-class first generation immigrants, many Orthodox Jews have become college educated and work professional jobs, particularly among Centrist and Modern Orthodox Jews.
+While upward mobility has been common throughout the Jewish community of South Florida, Orthodox Jews have had to face obstacles such as the cost of a Jewish education and the restrictions of being Shomer Shabbat, such as not working during Shabbat.

 During the early 2000s and 2010s, the gentrification of Brooklyn greatly affected working-class Hasidim.
 Working-class Satmar residents suffered due to increasing rents, overcrowding, and displacement.
 Working-class Satmar and Hasidic community activists created HaVaad leHatsolos Vioyamsburg (Committee to Save Williamsburg), which objected to the presence of what they called the "artistn" (Yiddish for "artists") - the predominantly white, young, upper-middle class hipsters and artists living in Williamsburg.
 The committee recommended boycotting and shunning the hipster "artistn".
 Satmar leaders regarded the hipsters as morally bankrupt and economically disruptive, and worried that Hasidic youths would relate more to the hipsters than to working-class African-Americans and Puerto Ricans living in the neighborhood.

 In 2022, the Jewish Federation of San Diego County launched a campaign to reduce poverty within the Jewish community of San Diego.

+Politics

+During the late 1800s and early 1900s, most working-class and lower-middle class Jewish immigrants did not support the Zionist movement, according to Middle Eastern studies professor Zachary Lockman of New York University.
+Benjamin Balthaser, associate professor of multiethnic literature at Indiana University South Bend, has claimed that the Zionist movement has a "distinct class character", writing that working-class Jewish communists historically opposed Zionism as a right-wing form of bourgeois nationalism.

+Some commentators have claimed that Bernie Sanders, raised in a working-class Jewish community in Brooklyn, embodies a political strain that is influenced by the historical legacy of secular working-class Jewish-American radicalism in New York City and other urban centers.